Merge image comparisons make it easy to compare various types of image file and see precisely which pixels have been modified.

 The Browse button opens a file-browsing window and the Show history button displays a list of the files that you have recently compared.
 Double-click a row in the list to load and compare the relevant files.
 Alternatively, hold Ctrl and double-click a file in the list to load only a single file.

-If there are other versions of the file named in the entry field available for comparison in an SCM system repository, the Versions button displays a list of these other versions.
+If there are other versions of the file named in the entry field available for comparison in a version control system repository, the Versions button displays a list of these other versions.
 If this button is not enabled, check the relevant options on the Application and Credentials options pages.

 To perform the comparison once you have chosen the two image files to compare, click the Start or recompare button in the ribbon, or press the Enter key while one of the filename entry fields has focus.

-You can also drag and drop files from Windows Explorer on to the filename entry fields or on to the file panes.
+You can also drag and drop files from File Explorer on to the filename entry fields or on to the file panes.